mlz-ictrl/nicos/doc/source/services/watchdog.rst

    gracetime, no warning is emitted.
 The default gracetime is 5 seconds.

 **precondition**
-   If present, this condition must be fullfiled for at least ``precondtime``, before condition will trigger.
+   If present, this condition must be fulfilled for at least ``precondtime``, before condition will trigger.
 If ``precondcooldown`` is present, the condition can still be triggered for that interval after the precondition becomes false.
    The default is no precondition.
 The syntax is the same as for ``condition``.